Letter from the Founder of Sisters In Sustainability

 The impact Sisters In Sustainability has had to date

-Excitingly, since I first started in the field, Sisters In Sustainability (SIS) has continued to grow in visibility and impact.
+Since I first started in the field, Sisters In Sustainability (SIS) has continued to grow in it’s impact and via the connectivity of our members.

 We’ve collaborated with brands and organisations including L’Occitane, Copenhagen Fashion Week, The Lab E20, and The Good Clothes Show.